-The department's 30 courses, taught in various disciplines, focus on the complex role of women in society.
+The department's 30 courses, taught in various disciplines, focus on the complex roles of women and gender in society.
 We offer an AA in Women's Studies, AA-T in Social Justice: Gender Studies, AA-T in Social Justice: Feminist, Queer, and Trans Studies (in collaboration with LGBT Studies), Sexual Health Educator certificate, and CSU & UC transferable courses.

 In Spring 1971, City College of San Francisco offered its first course directed specifically to women's interests and educational objectives.
 Its success led to the institution of the Women's Studies program, one of the first in the nation.